Woody Shaw III

 Woody Shaw III is the sole heir, curator, archivist, producer and the administrative and artistic director of the legacy of late trumpet innovator and composer Woody Shaw (1944-1989).
 He is also founder of MOONTRANE MEDIA GROUP, LLC — a digital media, creative production, and arts management company in New York City.

-Woody III has an M.A. in Arts Administration from Columbia University with concentrations in business and arts law.
+Woody III received his M.A. in Arts Administration from Columbia University with concentrations in business and arts law in 2015.
 He is a recipient of the William Randolph Hearst Fellowship, the Helen E. Richards Scholarship, the Teachers College Scholarship, and has received support from the Michael Eisner Educational Fund.
 He has professional certification in Intellectual property law from New York University and in business from Columbia University.

 In 2014, Woody III was awarded the prestigious Hutchins Fellowship by the W. E. B. Du Bois Research Institute at the Hutchins Center at Harvard University.
 During this time he focused on the consolidation of over 15 years’ worth of historical research for the launch of a forthcoming book, documentary, and educational institute (The Woody Shaw Institute) to preserve, document, and extend the innovative musical legacy of his late father, legendary trumpet master and composer Woody Shaw, Jr. (1944-1989).

-Woody III received his B.A. in Ethnomusicology at Hobart College in 2001 and his B.F.A in Jazz Performance from New School University in 2004.
+Woody III received his B.A. in Ethnomusicology at Hobart College in 2001, during which time he studied ethnomusicology, Eastern religion and philosophy in India, Japan, and Vietnam.
+He received his B.F.A in Jazz Performance from New School University in 2004.
 He attended the Indiana University Jacobs School of Music’s graduate program in 2006-2007, serving as the Associate Instructor (T.A.) for department chair Dr. David N. Baker.